CodePushNext/react-native-code-push/Examples/CodePushExpoDemoApp/README.md

 This is a [**React Native Expo**](https://docs.expo.dev/) project, created using the command `npx create-expo-app@latest --template blank`.
-The App.js file was then modified to add codepush functionality
+The App.js file was then modified to add codepush functionality.
+An expo plugin was added for codepush in `codepush-plugin.js` and is configure in app.json

 # Testing Codepush functionality